 Recognise it’s normal – Whether or not you’ve had a diagnosis of anxiety, feeling worried about the lockdown restrictions lifting is completely natural.
-No-one knows exactly what things will be like, other than that it will be a while before life returns to the pre-lockdown normal, and having some anxiety about mixing more with others is fine.
+No-one knows exactly what things will be like, and having some anxiety about mixing more with others is fine.
 Remember that you’re not alone.

 Take it at your own pace – Some people will be raring to get out, while others might be more cautious.
 Don’t worry about wanting to take things more slowly, and don't let anyone pressure you into seeing them in person, or meeting in a public place, until you’re comfortable with it.
 Anxiety may also make you feel more tired, so make sure you’re getting enough rest and looking after your physical health too.

-Meet one-on-one at first – Even as restrictions are being gradually lifted across most of the country, you may feel you want to continue meeting just one other person at a two-metre distance.
+Meet one-on-one at first – Even as all restrictions are lifted, you may feel you want to continue meeting just one other person at a two-metre distance.
 It’s also safest to meet in a park or another outside space, where the risk of catching COVID-19 is lower.

 Take precautions if you need to – If you feel more comfortable wearing a mask and/or gloves to go outside, or crossing the road when you see someone else, do that.
 It’s OK to take precautions to look after yourself, and you mustn’t feel silly about doing what you need to.